-Our strength will lay in our innovation and our ability to transition to new, cleaner, more sustainable resources.
-Finally, we must recognize the impact that our energy choices have on public health and the global environment, now and far into the future.
+Our strength will lie in our ability to transition to new, cleaner, more sustainable resources.
+And we must recognize the impact that our energy choices have on public health and the global environment, now and far into the future.

-We also must work hard to protect our environment and be good stewards of our land, air, and water, particularly as we address the multi-year drought in California.
-I help protect our environment close to home as an advisory member of the Tri-Valley Conservancy.
+We also must work hard to protect our environment and be good stewards of our land, air, and water; I help protect our environment close to home as an advisory member of the Tri-Valley Conservancy.

 What I am Doing for You

 I'm an original cosponsor of H.Res.
 332, a “Green New Deal” nonbinding resolution that envisions a 10-year national mobilization akin to FDR’s New Deal that would put millions to work in good-paying, union jobs repairing the nation’s infrastructure, reducing air and water pollution, and fighting the intertwined economic, social, racial and climate crises crippling the country.